 It recognises and values the role that parents and carers play in the education of their children and aims to strengthen the partnership between family, school, Parish and the wider community.

 Every parent or carer of a child in the school is a paying member of the P&F automatically, by virtue of the P&F levy, which is paid as part of school fees.
 In addition, membership is open to staff of the school, members of the Parish Community, and other “friends” – grandparents, aunts and uncles, past students, neighbours and other members of the local community.

 Meetings are advertised in the school calendar and in the newsletter.
 Meetings are held once every term and occur on a Tuesday, commencing at 5.30 pm at the college administration building.
 The meetings are attended by the Principal and another member of the leadership team.
 Parents’ attendance is encouraged and welcomed at these meetings, providing an opportunity for them to have ready access to up to date information about the college, and to allow them to make a contribution to the decisions being considered for:

 - how the P&F can best benefit all students.

 How are decisions made?

 The P&F is a democratic organisation.
-Most decisions are made by the vote of membership at the monthly meetings.
+Most decisions are made by the vote of membership at the meetings.
 An agenda is published prior to each meeting so that members are aware of the issues to be discussed and decided.
 The elected Executive Committee Members decide some minor expenditure and urgent issues, where it’s not practical to take these issues to a meeting.